abstractfactory/rfc/spec10.md

 ### Data-types

 A new concept introduced in OM.2 is the *data-type*.
-A data-format is the physical layout of one's and zero's within the one-dimensional array of bytes that make up a file on a file-system.
-A data-type however is their interface towards programmer - their object-type, if you will - and determines which tools are available; both textually but also graphically.
+A data-format is the physical layout of one's and zero's within the one-dimensional array of bytes that make up a file on a file-system, e.g. `jpeg`, `zip`.
+A data-type however is their interface towards the programmer - their object-type, if you will - and determines what tools are available; both textually but also graphically.

 Here are a few examples